ginstrom/paladin-novel/epub-master.md

 By evening, they'd made camp beneath a spreading pine.
 Gond tended his wounded arm—the crossbow bolt had left a shallow furrow—while Sim cared for the children's injuries with soft hymns and gentle hands.
 Pell secured their perimeter, moving like a shadow between the trees.

 The silence stretched until Gond finally spoke.
-"We can't continue openly toward Darach.
+"We can't continue openly toward Blackwater.
 Too dangerous now."

 "Then what?"
 Pell asked, settling beside the fire.

 Gond traced Maera's map in the dirt with a stick.
 "The way-station.
 Defensible, hidden.
-You'll be safe there while I go to Darach alone."
+You'll be safe there while I go to Blackwater alone."

 Pell opened his mouth to protest, but something in Gond's expression killed the words.
 Sim placed a hand on the boy's shoulder—Dax, he'd said his name was.
 "You're making the right choice.
 Protecting these lives comes first."